Night photography can be exceptionally frustrating. Especially when you don’t know what you’re doing.

 This is where night photography gets fun.
 There are some really cool, creative ideas and effects that you simply can’t achieve during the day.

 Shooting on film is good fun.
-If you’re stuck for which settings to use, I recommend bringing your digital SLR along.
+If you’re stuck for which settings to use, I recommend bringing your DSLR along.

 That way, you can learn faster without wasting money on film.